Kwesi20000/Car/README.md

-This is a car website made with react
+This is a frontend car website made with react